-The game starts with a title screen based on the aforementioned cover but focused more on the Space Marine (nicknamed Doomguy by the fans) then it immediately starts on a demo gameplay.
+The game starts with a title screen based on the aforementioned cover but cropped more on the Space Marine (nicknamed Doomguy by the fans) then it immediately starts on a demo gameplay.
 If you press any button, it takes us to the main menu, where we can start a new game, load a previous game or just mess around with the options.

 If we start a new game and after choosing the difficulty setting between 5 (it was originally 4 but a 5th setting, aptly named Nightmare!, was added later on), we immediately start at the beginning of the 1st level without any story or objectives (but then again, any level’s objective is to reach its end, killing anything that moves).

 When playing, you have a big main screen with a bar at the bottom.
 In this bar you have your health points, your armor points, your available ammo, your face (whose expression changes according to your damage or when you get a new weapon) and any weapon and keys you pick up along the way.

 Then how do you take down the legions of Hell?
 With a kickass arsenal, that’s how!
 You start the game with a common pistol and if your ammo runs out, then you can punch demons and monsters to death and if that’s not enough, you can also pick up and use a chainsaw with infinite petrol.
-Other weapons you can pick up include the trusty shotgun (perfect for close-range), the Chaingun, the Rocket Launcher (careful when using it at close-range), the Plasma Gun and of course, the ultimate weapon, the BFG 9000!
+Other weapons you can pick up include the trusty shotgun (perfect for close-range), the Chaingun, the Rocket Launcher (careful with the splash damage), the Plasma Gun and of course, the ultimate weapon, the BFG 9000!